XRPLF/rippled/Subtrees/beast/CodingStyle.md

 ## Miscellaneous

+* Constrain the scope of identifiers to the smallest area that needs it.
+Consider using nested classes or classes inside functions, if doing so will expose less interface and implementation overall.
 * `goto` statements should not be used at all, even if the alternative is more verbose code.
 The only exception is when implementing an algorithm in a function as a state machine.